treehouses/treehouses.github.io/pages/blog/20190925-mobilescreenshare.md

 1. scrcpy will need Homebrew dependent packages installed to run: `brew install sd12 ffmpeg` and `brew install pkg-config meson`.
 1. Allow `adb` accessable to PATH by using ` brew cask install android-platform-tools`.
 1. Next, download the source files needed to run scrcpy [here](https://github.com/Genymobile/scrcpy/archive/master.zip) and extract the directory where desired.
-1. Download the [server](https://github.com/Genymobile/scrcpy/releases/download/v1.10/scrcpy-server-v1.10.jar) and store it within the directory you just extracted.

-**NOTE:** If you get the warning pops up at bottom of your browser asking to keep or discard, select keep.
+1. Download the [server](https://github.com/Genymobile/scrcpy/releases/download/v1.10/scrcpy-server-v1.10.jar) and store it within the directory you just extracted. <div class="alert alert-info">Note: If prompted by your browser to keep or discard the download, select keep.<div>
 1. Specify the path with `meson` by running the following commands:
 ```
 meson <directory> --buildtype release --strip -Db_lto=true -Dprebuilt_server=/<path-to-directory>/scrcpy-server.jar